AxonC/magnus-api/docs/ppm.md

 To meet the objectives set out for Staff Members, the group will be creating a web interface using NodeJS, this interface will have the functionality set out above and will interface with the API to get and set data.
 It was mentioned that the interface should be simple yet effective, we could easily bombard the user with a lot of metadata from the cameras, however, the web interface will only show the required information and actions to ensure that a staff member can quickly and easily identify if there is an intruder currently on campus.
 All of the outlines objectives are achievable and can be implemented in a timely manner.

 To meet the requirements set out for the Raspberry Pi and API, we will have to ensure substantial testing of the facial detection algorithm takes place, the group wants to avoid experiencing a scenario in which multiple people are not identified.
 However, the algorithm cannot be 100% effective, there will always be scenarios in which the algorithm misses a person, or mis-identifies them, it would be unrealistic and a waste of development time to be chasing after a 100% success rate.
 We will also have to ensure that the API is tested thoroughly, not only for functionality, but for security purposes, if an attacker gained access to another users facial data then this would be a breach of GDPR, therefore we will be implementing multiple security procedures to ensure that the API is secure, including the use of security based unit testing and manual testing.

+## BCS Code of Conduct

+In order to make our project as efficient as possible, the group decided that it will essential to use the British Computer Society’s (BCS) code of conduct, so it can guide us with professional standards and be aware of our responsibilities to each other and the public.

+All of our decisions were made with the BCS code of conduct in mind.
+In order to keep our work professional, with competence and integrity, we made sure to thoroughly research and be up to date with the latest technology and techniques for our respective parts in this project.
+As it states in the BCS code of conduct “develop your professional knowledge, skills and competence on a continuing basis, maintaining awareness of technological developments, procedures, and standards that are relevant to your field.”
+(BCS, 2015).

+Because of the nature of this project, working in a group, we ensured that everyone in the group had the same rights and authority toward the project.
+Everyone’s thoughts and opinions were taken into account , no matter the content, everyone had a voice and no one could contradict that, not only it is immoral it is enforced  by the (BCS) code of conduct “respect and value alternative viewpoints and, seek, accept and offer honest criticisms of work.”
+(BCS, 2015).

+With that said this brings us to another matter, any form of discrimination was prohibited, not only it’s immoral, it is also illegal.
+The Equality Act 2010 and the BCS code of conduct state that any kind of discrimination is not allowed “conduct your professional activities without discrimination on the grounds of sex, sexual orientation, marital status, nationality, colour, race, ethnic origin, religion, age or disability, or of any other condition or requirement” (BCS, 2015).

+It is important to say that we worked on this project for the public interest.
+We wanted to provide security and efficiency.
+With this product we want to saver time for the public and make there lives easier.
+Of course, the privacy of the public is our priority, we implemented restricted access to our product, so only personal that have a username and password can access the private dada.
+With the BCS code of conduct stating, “You shall have due regard for public health, privacy, security and wellbeing of others and the environment.”
+(BCS, 2015).

 # Requirements